keybase/homebrew-beta/README.md

 ### Install

-1. Add keybase/beta tap (only need to do this once):
+1. Add `keybase/beta` tap (you only need to do this once):

           brew tap keybase/beta

-1. Update brew (formulas change a lot):
+1. Update Homebrew (formulas change a lot):

           brew update

-1. To install Keybase:
+1. Install Keybase:

 | Env     | Command                             | Executable | Notes
 | ------- | ----------------------------------- | ---------- | -----